gher-uliege/DivaPythonTools/README.md

 # Diva Python Tools

+A set of modules to
+1. prepare the Diva input files
+2. run the Diva interpolation tool
+3. read the output files (analysis, finite-element mesh)
+4. plot input and output.

+## Modules

+The main modules are [pydiva2d](./pydiva2d.py) and [pydiva4d](./pydiva4D.py), which defines the classes for the 2D and 4D version of Diva, respectively.

+### Pydiva2d

-A set of modules to prepare the Diva input files and plot the data, contours, finite-element mesh and analysis field.
+The module defines classes corresponding to the main Diva input (data, parameters, contours) and output files (analysed and error fields, finite-element mesh).

 ## Plots